 We provide a confidential whistleblowing helpline that encourages our colleagues to report any concerns related to the direct activities, or the supply chain of, the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation's whistleblowing procedure is designed to make it easy for employees to make disclosures, without fear of retaliation.
 These reports are reviewed by the most senior directors of both Sytner Group and Penske Automotive Group.

 The Motor Trade supply chain is one of the most complicated in any industry.
 The breadth, depth and interconnectedness of the automotive supply chain make it challenging to effectively manage and mitigate the risk of modern slavery.
 We also recognise that the nature of the motor industry is such that our supply chain for new and used vehicles is multifaceted as any given vehicle will have its own supply chain for the various component parts.
 We therefore understand that ultimately our vehicle supply chain begins with the sourcing and manufacturing of the raw materials required for any part of a vehicle.
 As our relationship is with the vehicle manufacturer and not with their supply chain, we’re keen to engage with our suppliers to ensure that they match our high standards and the ethos of the Modern Slavery Act 2015 and filter this message down throughout their own supply chain.

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and constitutes Sytner Group Ltd’s slavery and human trafficking statement for the financial year ending 31 March 2017.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and constitutes Sytner Group Ltd.’s Modern Slavery statement for the financial year ending 31 March 2022.